credativ/puppet-ssh-hiera/README.md

 This is a puppet module for `openssh-server` based on the common credativ puppet modules layout ((https://github.com/credativ/puppet-module-template)

+## Requirements
+This module template requires the params_lookup function as found in the example42 puppi module (github.com/credativ/puppet-example42lib)

 ## Install

 if you are using puppet-librarian, simply add: